- Best dental service in Croatia

 - High quality materials and service by European standards

 - Full dedication to quality patient care

 Your teeth are mainly made of solid tissues; however there are some soft parts as well.
 The solid tissues includes enamel, dentin and cement, while the soft tissues includes dental pulp, a group of nerves, blood vessels and connecting tissue within the pulp chamber.
 Endodontics is a part of dentistry dealing primarily with treatment of the soft dental tissues and cleaning of root canals where the soft tissue is located.
 Therapeutic treatment of root canals is the most frequent endodontic procedure.

 The soft tissue plays an important part in the development and growth of teeth.
-When the growth process is over, the primary pulp function is to react to stimuli such as hot and cold.
-The importance of this function lies in the fact that it is an indicator that something is wrong and that you should see a dentist.
+When the growth process is over, the primary function of dental pulp is to react to stimuli such as hot and cold.
+The importance of this function lies in the fact that it's an indicator that something is wrong and that you should visit a dentist.
 If the pulp is present and healthy, it has to be kept in that state.
-But, if it was removed in a well-performed endodontic therapeutic procedure, you will not even notice it is gone and your tooth will keep performing its natural function as before.
-A badly performed endodontic procedure will not yield good results and the consequence will be a need for a repeated treatment, some type of surgical procedure or even a removal of the tooth as the final and worst option.
+But, if it was removed in a well-performed endodontic therapeutic procedure, you won't even notice it's gone and your tooth will keep performing its natural function as before.
+A badly performed endodontic procedure will not yield good results and you'll need to repeat the treatment, some type of surgical procedure or even remove the tooth altogether.

-Regular check-ups, due time removal of caries, poor quality and used fillings are the best possible prevention of toothache.
-If caries is not removed, the bacteria which are formed in the oral cavity can enter the root canal and result in pulp (dental nerve) inflammation which will cause severe toothache.
+Regular check-ups, on time removal of caries, poor quality and used fillings are the best possible prevention of toothache.
+If caries is not removed, the bacteria formed in the oral cavity can enter the root canal and result in pulp (dental nerve) inflammation which will cause severe toothache.

 Pulp and root canals